Luniit/git_pong_demo/README.md

 ## Learning git pong

-I want to be an awesome team member, this is just a test!
+I need to master this so I can be a good team member.
+GitPong allows for collaboration without geographical boundaries.
+It can be used when teams are co-located as well when they are distributed.